Slovenia is so popular right now, and it has some of the most stunning countryside and scenery on offer, so it’s no surprise.

 Heritage Of Mercury In Idrija

 Idrija became a vital mining site when mercury was discovered in the area in 1490.
-The current site includes the living quarters of miners, mercury stores, mining infrastructure, and a miners’ theater.
+The current site includes miners’ living quarters, mercury stores, mining infrastructure, and a miners’ theater.
 An active mine until quite recently, this used to be one of the world’s largest mercury mines.